system76/docs/_articles/install-lightworks.md

 ![Beta Button](/images/lightworks/lightworks-beta-download-button.png)

-If we're using Firefox, the browser will ask whether you want to save the file or use a default application to open it.
+If you're using Firefox, the browser will ask whether you want to open or save the file.

 ![Download Page](/images/lightworks/lightworks-beta-downnload-with-eddy.png)

 ## Install the Beta

 In Pop!\_OS, the default application for opening .deb files is Eddy.
-Go ahead and click on the "Open" option, and Eddy will launch automatically.
+Choose the "Open" option, and Eddy will launch automatically when the download is complete.
+(If you are using a different web browser and you saved the .deb file, locate the .deb file in the **Files** app and open it.)

 Click the "Install" button in the top-right corner of Eddy and the installation process will begin.
 When the process is finished, an "Uninstall" button will appear in pale-red.